janbodnar/Testing/README.md

 before more detailed testing is performed.
 The goal of smoke testing is to determine whether
 the build is stable enough to proceed with further testing.

-- Smoke testing is a type of software testing performed early in the development process
+- performed early in the development process
 - The goal is to quickly identify and fix major issues with the software
 - It tests the most critical functions of the application
 - Helps to determine if the build is stable enough to proceed with further testing
-- It is also known as Build Verification Testing or Build Acceptance Testing.
+- Synonyms: confidence testing, build verification testing, or build acceptance testing

 Smoke testing is also done by testers before accepting a build for further testing.